endumiuz/tweaks/linux/vga-passthrough.md

 Note: Solus might need to be installed in UEFI mode for this guide to work

+Note: This guide does not work with identical guest and host GPUs

 ## Pre-requirements

 Read the [Prerequisites section](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Prerequisites) in the ArchWiki